Sov3rain/Messager/Assets/Messager/README.md

 });
 `````

- You can add multiple listeners at the same time, the payload parameter is flagged with the keyword `params`:
+ You can add multiple listeners at the same time, or an array of handlers:

 `````c#
 // Add multiple listeners at the same time.